-The Board approved a Comprehensive Regulation Model for submission to the Minister.
+A Comprehensive Regulation Model has been submitted to the Minister.
 Pending its approval by the Minister, the IRBA will actively support the implementation of a more comprehensive oversight model, for the reasons outlined above, thereby making Comprehensive Regulation a continuing strategy in the next five years.